What is a liver shunt?

 What are the clinical signs of a liver shunt?

-The most common clinical signs include "stunted" growth, poor muscle development, abnormal behaviors such as disorientation, staring into space, circling or head pressing, and seizures.
-Less common symptoms include drinking or urinating too much, vomiting and diarrhea.
-Pets with a liver shunt often take a long time recovering from anesthesia.
+The most common clinical signs include stunted growth, poor muscle development, abnormal behaviors such as disorientation, staring into space, circling or head pressing, and seizures.
+Less common symptoms include drinking or urinating too much, vomiting, and diarrhea.
+Dogs with a liver shunt often take a long time recovering from anesthesia.
 Behavioral clinical signs may only occur after eating high protein meals.
-Some pets do not show signs until they are older, when they develop urinary problems such as recurrent kidney or bladder infections or stones.
+Some dogs do not show signs until they are older, when they develop urinary problems such as recurrent kidney or bladder infections or stones.

 How is a liver shunt diagnosed?

 Diagnosis is based on medical history and clinical signs.
 Common diagnostic tests include:

 - Complete Blood Count (CBC) and Serum Chemistries.
 Typical abnormal findings include mild anemia or smaller than normal red blood cells (microcytosis), low blood urea nitrogen (BUN) and albumin, and increases in liver enzymes (AST, ALT).